yo-404/Kubernetes/kubernetes-service-implementation-with-kubshark-monitoring/README.md

-# Kubernetes services implementation with kubeshark traffic monitoring
+# Kubernetes services implementation with kubeshark load balancer demonstration

 locate your project file which contains the Dockerfile to create the image and all the dependencies listed in requirements.txt